The background image of the Stratos II+ impression was taken by Anthony Sirk.

 Like the Stratos II, the Stratos II+ was designed to fly up to break the European altitude record carrying a scientific payload and to be recovered after the launch.
 Because hardly any of the required systems can be bought of-the-shelf every single subsystem was designed and developed in-house.
 This made the Stratos II+ project one of the most technically advanced student projects at the TU Delft.
 It combines high power experimental propulsion, sub- and supersonic aerodynamics, advanced safety systems, telecommunication, supersonic re-entry, recovery systems and international coordination with a foreign launch site.

-In total, the Stratos II+ had a length of 6.9 meter, with most of this length taken up by its single stage hybrid rocket engine.
-This engine, the DARE developed DHX-200 Aurora, runs on nitrous oxide as oxidizer and a mixture of sorbitol (coffee sweetener), paraffin (candle wax) and aluminum powder as fuel.
+In total, the Stratos II+ had a length of 6.9 metres, with most of this length taken up by its single stage hybrid rocket engine.
+This engine, the DARE developed DHX-200 Aurora, runs on nitrous oxide as oxidiser and a mixture of sorbitol (coffee sweetener), paraffin (candle wax) and aluminium powder as fuel.
 It has a total impulse of 180 kNs and a total burn time of around 23 seconds.

-In the upper section of the nose cone the flight computer, power- and data management systems, down-links and commercial payloads where situated.
-The flight computer and telemetry where in-house developed and measure various system parameters such as tank and combustion chamber pressure, accelerations, atmospheric pressure, the orientation of the Earth magnetic field and the power being consumed by the different subsystems.
+In the upper section of the nose cone the flight computer, power- and data management systems, down-links and commercial payloads were situated.
+The flight computer and telemetry were in-house developed and measure various system parameters such as tank and combustion chamber pressure, accelerations, atmospheric pressure, the orientation of the Earth’s magnetic field, and the power being consumed by the different subsystems.

-All important subsystems have been subjected to ground testing during various test campaigns.
-Most notable here are the test campaigns during which hybrid rocket engine was static (ground) tested.
-In total we have performed fourteen test fires at the facilities of TNO Rijswijk in the Netherlands and DLR Trauen in Germany.
+All of the important subsystems were subjected to ground testing during various test campaigns.
+Most notable here are the test campaigns during which the hybrid rocket engine was static (ground) tested.
+In total we performed fourteen test fires at the facilities of TNO Rijswijk in the Netherlands and DLR Trauen in Germany.